Human Trafficking 103:

-Human Trafficking victims are all, or mostly, foreign nationals.
+Misconception: Human Trafficking victims are all, or mostly, foreign nationals.

-Human Trafficking requires movement.
+Misconception: Human Trafficking requires movement.

-Human Trafficking always involves organized crime.
+Misconception: Human Trafficking always involves organized crime.

-Traffickers are all strangers and/or abductors.
+Misconception: Traffickers are all strangers and/or abductors.

-Reality for many victims of human trafficking looks like being sold in their home state, their hometown, or in their family’s home – no highways needed.
+Regarding the highway system specifically, reality for many victims of human trafficking looks like being sold in their home state, their hometown, or in their family’s home – no highways needed.
 While it’s true that some traffickers keep victims on a moving circuit between cities all over the United States, some traffickers never take the people they sell out of town.

-Human Trafficking statistics are well documented and easy to gather.
+Misconception: Human Trafficking statistics are well documented and easy to gather.

 As more victims are recovered out of trafficking, properly identified, and extended protection – and more researchers dedicate time to studying human trafficking – we’ll see more accurate statistics.
 For now, treat human trafficking “statistics” you see or hear as educated guesses.

-Traffickers often stalk and abduct victims in public retail venues.
+Misconception: Traffickers often stalk and abduct victims in public retail venues.